-The primary objective of the Sabvest Capital Limited (“the Company”) Board Charter (“the Charter”) is to set out the role and responsibilities of the Board of Directors (“the Board”) as well as the requirements for its composition and meetings.
+The primary objective of the Company’s Board Charter is to set out the role and responsibilities of the Board of Directors (“the Board”) as well as the requirements for its composition and meetings.

 This Board charter is subject to the provisions of the Companies Act, the Company’s Memorandum of Incorporation and any other applicable laws and regulatory provisions and is in accordance with the recommendations of the King IV Report on Corporate Governance for South Africa.